 Integration with existing systems

-Successful video AI implementation requires seamless integration with Manufacturing Execution Systems and Enterprise Resource Planning platforms.
-This integration enables automated feedback loops between detection systems and production control, allowing immediate process adjustments when anomalies are detected.
+Successful video AI implementation requires effective integration with Manufacturing Execution Systems and Enterprise Resource Planning platforms.
+This integration creates automated feedback loops between detection systems and production control, allowing teams to make timely process adjustments when anomalies are detected.

 Measuring success: KPIs for video AI-enhanced VSM

-Manufacturing organizations implementing video AI solutions track specific operational efficiency metrics to quantify improvement impact:
+Manufacturing organizations implementing video AI solutions track specific operational efficiency metrics to quantify optimization impact:

 KPI Category | Traditional VSM | Video AI-Enhanced VSM | Typical Improvement |